- 1 Can you stop child support if both parents agree in Illinois?

 - 5 How is Illinois child support calculated 2020?

-- 6 At what age does child support stop in Illinois?
+- 6 What is the minimum child support in Illinois?

-- 8 How do I file a motion to terminate child support in Illinois?
+- 8 Is there a statute of limitations on back child support in Illinois?

-- 9 How much is child support in Illinois?
+- 9 How does back child support work in Illinois?

-- 10 What is the new child support law in Illinois?
+- 10 What happens if you don’t pay child support in Illinois?

-- 11 How long does a parent have to pay child support in Illinois?
+- 11 How much is child support in Illinois?

 - 12 How can a mother lose custody?